-In a more like-for-like swap, if you’d usually buy 500g of frozen beef mince then you’d save 75p.
+In a more like-for-like swap, if you’d usually buy 500g of frozen beef mince then you’d save around 75p.
 Although we’re not talking huge numbers, over the year that equates to £39.

 I also make a chickpea curry instead of a chicken one.
 A packet of chicken fillets costs around £3, but two tins of chickpeas cost me around 80p.
 This means that I save over £114 each year on homemade curry.
 You can also bulk recipes out by adding frozen vegetables.
 Again, this will help to keep costs down.

-But it doesn’t taste the same
+But meat free alternatives don’t taste the same

-In all honesty, I don’t think I could tell the difference between a Quorn and a beef chilli.
+When you go meat free, you win some and you loose some.
+I find that meat free sausages taste good, but I haven’t found a vegetarian bacon that I like.
+When I do find something i like, I stick with it, because in all honesty, I don’t think I could tell the difference between a Quorn and a beef chilli.
 I season the Quorn in the same way that I season beef and my chilli is truly delicious (even if I do say so myself!).

 Not all meatless products work for every person.
 I don’t particularly like Quorn pieces, which is why I choose to use chickpeas in my curry instead of the meatless chicken alternative.
 It’s about trial and error and finding out what works for you and your family.
 I won’t pretend that chickpeas taste the same as chicken, but by seasoning them and cooking them slowly, they’re full of taste.